mfidino/mfidino.github.io/blog/_posts/2022-2-1-a_simple_static_occupancy_model.md

 category: blog
 ---

 I have to be honest.
 It's been a while since I've actually thought about fitting a static, or single season, occupancy model.
 Why?
 The lab I am part of has been camera trapping in Chicago for over a decade.
-So naturally, we generally use different classes of occuapncy models with our data.
-Yet, new camera trap studies are springing up all over the place, and so while I may not need this class of model all that often, other researchers certainly do!
+So naturally, we generally use different classes of occupancy models with our data.
+Yet, while I may not use this model, other researchers certainly do!
+Likewise, if you want to understand more complicated occupancy models, it makes sense to get a decent grasp of some of the earliest models.

-So if you are just getting into occupancy modeling and need a gentle introduction, look no futher!
+So if you are just getting into occupancy modeling and need a gentle introduction, look no further!
 However, before jumping into this, I would be remiss to not point out that there are a LOAD of wonderful resources that provide a much more thorough explanation then I will here.
 Some that come to mind are [MacKenzie et al. (2017)](https://www.sciencedirect.com/book/9780124071971/occupancy-estimation-and-modeling) or [Volume 1 of Applied Hierarchical Modeling in Ecology](https://www.mbr-pwrc.usgs.gov/pubanalysis/keryroylebook/) by Kéry and Royle.

+After providing a brief motivating example, I'll show four separate static occupancy models.
+Without getting ahead of myself, there are a few different ways to write these models out, and which one you choose to use will depend on your study design and research goals.

 ## A motivating example

-Occupancy models are a style of zero-inflated logistic regression.
 When we go out and try to determine if a species occupies an area of interest, we end up with 'false-absences' in our observed data in the event that a species occupies an area and we fail to detect it.
 For this example, let's assume we have 100 locations we are sampling and the true probability of occupancy for our species of interest is 0.75.
 If we wanted to simulate such data in R we could do something like:

 ```R
 # True Pr(occupancy) on landscape